Wyatt Creech: Cabinet minister

 When the National Party won the 1990 election, Creech was appointed to the Cabinet of the fourth National government as its most junior member.
-Initially, his two main roles were Minister of Revenue and Minister of Customs.
-Over the three terms of the National (and after the 1996 Election the National-led) government he held a number of other Cabinet portfolios, including Minister of Education, Minister of Health, Minister for State Owned Enterprises, Minister of Courts, Minister of Employment, and Associate Minister of Finance.
+Initially, his two main roles were Minister of Revenue (until 1996) and Minister of Customs (until 1993).
+Over the three terms of National-led governments he held a number of other Cabinet portfolios, including Associate (later Deputy) Minister of Finance (1991–1996), Minister for State Owned Enterprises (1993), Minister of Employment (1994–1996), Minister of Education (1996–1999), Minister for Courts (1997–1998), and Minister of Health (1999).

-Creech chaired the cross party committees of MP's that developed the Superannuation Accord and the Employment Accord.
+Creech chaired the cross party committees of MPs that developed the Superannuation Accord and the Employment Accord.
 Creech supported Jenny Shipley's December 1997 party-room coup against Prime Minister Jim Bolger, and Creech became Deputy Leader of the National Party on 8 December 1997.

 Deputy Prime Minister

 In August 1998, the coalition between the National Party and New Zealand First broke down, and New Zealand First's Winston Peters was sacked as Deputy Prime Minister.
 Shipley appointed Creech to fill the vacancy.
 However, barely a year later, the Shipley government was heavily defeated by Labour.
 Prior to this election, Creech had stood aside from contesting the Wairarapa Electorate as the National Party candidate and became a List MP.
-Under National Party rules, his position as Deputy Leader automatically put him in the second position on National's Party's Party List, assuring his reelection as a Member of Parliament even as National was forced into opposition.
+Under National Party rules, his position as Deputy Leader automatically put him in the second position on National's party list, assuring his reelection despite National's heavy losses.
 He was appointed a member of the Privy Council just before the election.